Why Pearson Orthodontics?

 FAQ

-Does my family dentist have to refer me to an orthodontist?
+Do I need a referral from my family dentist to see an orthodontist?

 When should I schedule an appointment for my child’s first orthodontic screening?

 The American Association of Orthodontists recommends that children have their first orthodontic screening at age 7.
-Most children have several permanent teeth by this age, allowing us to evaluate their orthodontic condition effectively.
+Most children already have several permanent teeth by this age, allowing us to get an early jump on any developing problems.

 Do teeth straighten out as they grow?

 Unfortunately, they don’t.
-The space available for permanent front teeth does not increase as you grow.
+The space available for permanent front teeth does not increase either.
 After permanent molars erupt, this space will actually decrease with age.

 How do I schedule an appointment for an initial orthodontic exam?

-If you or your child might potentially benefit from orthodontic treatment, simply send us an appointment request or contact our office via phone or email.
-Our front office staff will be happy to schedule an appointment for you.
+It’s easy!
+Send us an appointment request or contact us via phone or email, and our front office staff will be happy to schedule an appointment for you.

-Upon arrival, you or your child will meet the staff and doctor, who will acclimate you to our office and prepare for the exam.
-We will take the photographs and X-rays necessary to make a proper diagnosis, then the doctor will complete a brief but thorough exam and discuss the results with you.
+Upon arrival, you or your child will meet the staff and orthodontist, who will introduce you to the office and prepare you for the exam.
+We will take the photographs and X-rays necessary to make a proper diagnosis.
+Our orthodontist will then complete a brief but thorough exam and discuss the results with you.

-What can I expect to learn from an initial orthodontic exam?
+What can I expect to learn from my initial orthodontic exam?

-Here are five essential questions that we will cover during your initial exam:
+Here are four essential questions that we will cover during your initial exam:

-• Do you have an orthodontic problem, and if so, what is it?
+• Do you have an orthodontic concern, and if so, what is it?

 • What can we do to correct the problem?